By Claire Bacon, ACN, CNC

 - Livaplex supports your liver and gallbladder by providing minerals needed for detoxification and emulsification of fats.

-- Vitamin A found in carrots, egg yolks, cheese, broccoli, and liver is essential for eye function, and for immune health, and skin.
+- Cataplex A contains Vitamin A sourced from carrots, egg yolks, cheese, broccoli, and liver is essential for eye function, and for immune health, and skin.

-- Vitamin C is supportive of collagen production in the joints and skin, and can slow of the development of cataracts.
+- Cataplex C contains Vitamin C, which is supportive of collagen production in the joints and skin, and can slow of the development of cataracts.
+Actually, we prefer the combination of A and C in Cataplex AC!

 - Bilberry herb has been linked to improved night vision.

-- Gingko Biloba can aid in the improvement of microcirculation, blood flow to the small capillaries, and vision.
+- Ginkgo Forte can aid in the improvement of microcirculation, blood flow to the small capillaries, and vision.

 All in all, your diet plays a massive role in how you feel and how your body ages.